Sacchan-VRC/SaccFlightAndVehicles/README.txt

 As you approach the speed of sound, more friction is applied according to 'Sound Barrier Strength'.
 It increases linearly from 'Sound Barrier Width' distance away from the speed of sound.
 Also decreases linearly after the speed of sound.
 (Meters per second)

 Atmosphere Thinning Start
-Height(above Sea Level) at which the 'atmosphere' starts getting thinner.
+Height(above Sea Level in meters) at which the 'atmosphere' starts getting thinner.
 Plane starts losing maneuverability and thrust at this height.

 Atmosphere Thinning End
-Height at which the 'atmosphere' finishes getting thinner.
+Height(above Sea Level in meters) at which the 'atmosphere' finishes getting thinner.
 Plane cannot maneuver or thrust at all beyond this height

 Fuel (new in 1.3)
 Amount of fuel the plane has.